Information about Etoposide

 How etoposide works

-Etoposide works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.
+Etoposide is an anti-cancer medication.
+It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.

 Common side effects of etoposide